fnCAD/fnCAD/FINE_SUBDIVISION.md

      ```
    - Track faces exceeding threshold in priority queue

-### Phase 2: Selective Subdivision
+### Phase 2: Edge-Based Subdivision
 1. While queue not empty and under subdivision limit:
    - Pop worst face
-   - Create new vertex at face centroid
+   - Split each edge at midpoint
    - Update face indices:
-     - Replace one face with three
+     - Replace one face with four triangles
      - Maintain consistent winding order
    - Handle neighbor faces:
-     - If neighbor also marked for subdivision, coordinate
+     - If neighbor is in queue, split shared edge
-     - Otherwise may need temporary transition triangles
+     - If not in queue, split only the shared edge
+       creating two triangles in neighbor

 ### Phase 3: Re-optimization
 1. For each new vertex: